Night-Traders-Dev/Stock_Market_Engine/userCommands.md

 Command: daily
 Usage: Claim your daily coins.

-Command: distribute_tokens
-Usage: Distribute tokens to all users in the server.

 Command: check_addr
 Usage: Check the financial stats of users associated with the specified address.